 Introducing WP-MCP: Manage Your WordPress Site Through AI

-We all have spent years clicking through wp-admin.
-Creating posts, moderating comments, checking plugin updates, and reviewing site health.
+I’ve spent 16 years clicking through wp-admin.
+Creating posts, moderating comments, checking plugin updates, reviewing site health.
 The same screens, the same menus, the same workflows.
-Thousands of times.
+Thousands of times across hundreds of client sites.

 So I built something to stop doing that.

-WP-MCP is an open source MCP server that connects Claude (or any MCP-compatible AI) directly to your WordPress site.
+WP-MCP is an open-source MCP server that connects Claude (or any MCP-compatible AI assistant) directly to your WordPress site’s REST API.
 You talk to Claude.
 Claude talks to WordPress.
 Posts get created, settings get updated, plugins get checked.
 No browser tabs.
 No wp-admin.
 Just a conversation.

-The package is live on npm right now.
-Install it with npx @wpgaurav/wp-mcp setup and you can be running in under 5 minutes.
+It’s live on npm right now.
+Install with npx @wpgaurav/wp-mcp setup and you’ll be running in under 5 minutes.
+No WordPress plugin installation required.

 I wasn’t trying to build a product.
 I was trying to fix my own workflow.

-I manage multiple WordPress sites: client sites, my own projects, and sites I consult on.
+I manage multiple WordPress sites: client projects, my own blogs, and sites I consult on.
 Every week, I repeat the same tasks across all of them:

 • Create draft posts from outlines I already wrote

 None of these tasks are hard.
-They are just slow.
+They’re just slow.
 And they add up.
+Across 5-6 sites, that’s easily 2-3 hours a week of repetitive dashboard work.

-I’d already been using Claude for writing and development work.
-The obvious question was: why can’t Claude do these WordPress tasks directly?
+I’d already been using Claude for writing and development.
+The obvious question: why can’t Claude do these WordPress tasks directly?
+MCP made that possible.
+I just needed an MCP server that exposed WordPress REST API endpoints as tools Claude could call.

-The existing options were either too complex to configure, required plugin installation on the WordPress side, or did not expose all endpoints I needed.
-So I built my own, then cleaned it up, added auto-discovery, and published it.
+The existing options were either too complex to configure, required a WordPress plugin installation, or didn’t expose all the endpoints I needed.
+So I built my own, cleaned it up, added auto-discovery for plugin endpoints, and published it on npm.

 What WP-MCP Does

-When you set WP_MCP_DISCOVER=true, wp-mcp scans your site’s /wp-json/ endpoint at startup and auto-generates tools for plugin namespaces it finds.
+When you set WP_MCP_DISCOVER=true, WP-MCP scans your site’s /wp-json/ endpoint at startup and auto-generates tools for every plugin namespace it finds.
+This means:

-• If WooCommerce is installed, you get WooCommerce tools
+• If WooCommerce is installed, you get WooCommerce product, order, and customer tools automatically

-• If ACF exposes endpoints, you get those tools too
+• If ACF exposes REST endpoints, those become tools too

-• If Rank Math, Yoast, Gravity Forms, or custom plugin endpoints exist, they can be discovered and exposed
+• If Rank Math, Yoast, Gravity Forms, or any custom plugin has REST API endpoints, they get discovered and exposed

 Both STDIO and HTTP (StreamableHTTP) transports are supported.
-STDIO is ideal for Claude Desktop and Claude Code.
-HTTP works for custom clients.
+STDIO works with Claude Desktop and Claude Code.
+HTTP works for custom clients and remote setups.

 • An Application Password from your WordPress user profile

-Generate Application Password in WordPress at Users → Your Profile → Application Passwords.
+Generate your Application Password at Users > Your Profile > Application Passwords in wp-admin.
 Copy it when shown.
+You won’t see it again.

 npx @wpgaurav/wp-mcp setup